-Recently, DePierro was recognized for her efforts by the Whittier Schools Administrators Association with the Community Service Award.
+Recently, DiPierro was recognized for her efforts by the Whittier Schools Administrators Association with the Community Service Award.

-“It’s very heartfelt,” said DePierro about receiving the award.
+“It’s very heartfelt,” said DiPierro about receiving the award.
 “It comes full circle for me because I did a lot of community service work while I was a student at Whittier.”

 “With the conviction that individual well-being is tied to the strength of communities, Gina tirelessly promotes life-long learning and civic engagement,” said Kristin Wiberg, executive assistant to the President, during the award ceremony.
 “Though she is seen as a role model to scores of college, high school, and middle students, she is truly an inspiration to us all.”